 Successful completion of all Children’s Colorado employment requirements

 How to apply to the Neonatal Nurse Practitioner Fellowship

-We will be accepting applications for our 2021-2022 NNP fellowship in January 2021.
+Information about our 2021-2022 NNP fellowship will be announced at a later date.
 Please check back here for updates on the application process.

 Children’s Hospital Colorado Neonatal Nurse Practitioner Fellowship is accredited with distinction as a Practice Transition Program by the American Nurses Credentialing Center’s Commission on Accreditation in Practice Transition Programs.

 The current sites included in this accreditation with distinction designation are: Children’s Hospital Colorado